-Section 8.1.3 [Conditional Sources], page 52, shows a situation where DEPENDENCIES is useful.
+Section 8.1.3 [Conditional Sources], page 52, shows a situation where DEPENDENCIES may be used.

-We recommend that you avoid using -l options in LDADD or prog_LDADD when referring to libraries built by your package.
+We recommend that you avoid using -1 options in LDADD or prog_LDADD when referring to libraries built by your package.
 Instead, write the file name of the library explicitly as in the above cpio example.
-Use -l only to list third-party libraries.
+Use -1 only to list third-party libraries.
 If you follow this rule, the default value of prog_DEPENDENCIES will list all your local libraries and omit the other ones.